Contemporary American Paperweights for Sale

 on the picture to see a larger image![]() |

-the original paper label in the center of the base.
-A
+edge of the base with the "1981" date in the center of the

 Click